ibm-cloud-docs/solution-tutorials/mean-stack.md

 - Create and run a sample Node.js app locally.
 - Create a managed {{site.data.keyword.databases-for-mongodb}} instance.
-- Deploy the Node.js app to the cloud using {{site.data.keyword.codeengineshort}}.
+- Deploy the Node.js app to the cloud using {{site.data.keyword.codeenginefull}}.
 - Scale runtime CPU and memory resources.
 - Scale database memory and disk resources.